Respect of Right to Privacy

 Maintenance of Accurate Information

 It is in the best interest of both you and the bank to maintain accurate records concerning your personal information.
-For this reason, Olmsted National Bank allows you to update your personal information online, at anytime, through the submission of encrypted email requests sent to the bank’s secure administration site.
+For this reason, ONB Bank allows you to update your personal information online, at anytime, through the submission of encrypted email requests sent to the bank’s secure administration site.
 Notifications are immediately sent to approved bank personnel alerting them to the receipt of your request.
-This procedure allows Olmsted National Bank to update your personal information within a timely manner.
+This procedure allows ONB Bank to update your personal information within a timely manner.

 Limited Employee Access to Personal Information

-Olmsted National Bank limits employee access to your personal information to only those bank administrators with a business reason for knowing such information.
-Olmsted National Bank also educates all employees about the importance of confidentiality and customer privacy.
+ONB Bank limits employee access to your personal information to only those bank administrators with a business reason for knowing such information.
+ONB Bank also educates all employees about the importance of confidentiality and customer privacy.
 In addition, individual user names and passwords are used by approved bank personnel to access your personal information online, providing audit trails to further safeguard the privacy of your personal information.